 The Company records a tax benefit from uncertain tax positions only if it is more likely than not the tax position will be sustained with the taxing authority having full knowledge of all relevant information.
 The Company records a liability for unrecognized tax benefits from uncertain tax positions as discrete tax adjustments in the first period that the more-likely-than-not threshold is not met.
-As of December 31, 2017 and 2016, the Company had approximately \$0 and \$977, respectively, of unrecognized tax benefits, without interest or penalty, all of which would not impact the effective tax rate if recognized.
-The unrecognized tax benefits are recorded consistent with ASU No. 2013-11, Income Taxes (Topic 740): Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists (a consensus of the FASB Emerging Issues Task Force), in two parts.
-In 2017, the Company filed the accounting method change on the account receivable, account payable and other liabilities; therefore, the Company more likely than not does not have any uncertain tax positions in 2017.
+As of December 31, 2018 and 2017, the Company had no unrecognized tax benefits.
+Unrecognized tax benefits are recorded consistent with ASU No. 2013-11, Income Taxes (Topic 740):Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists (a consensus of the FASB Emerging Issues Task Force), in two parts.
+In 2017, the Company filed the accounting method change on the account receivable, account payable and other liabilities; therefore, the Company more likely than not did not have any uncertain tax positions in at December 31, 2017.
 Therefore, the Company reversed the ASC 740 reserve on these items as well as any net operating loss associated with them.

 December 31,

-2 017 2016
+2 018 2017

-Balance as of January 1 \$ 977 \$ 879
+Balance as of January 1 \$ 977

-Increases/(decreases) related to tax positions taken during the current year (977) 98
+Increases/(decreases) related to tax positions taken during the current year (977)

-Balance as of December 31 \$ \$ 977
+Balance as of December 31 \$ - \$

 The Company's policy is to recognize interest and penalties related to uncertain tax positions in income tax expense.
-As of December 31, 2017 and 2016, there are no material interest and penalties associated with unrecognized tax benefits recorded in our Consolidated and Combined Statements of Operations or Consolidated Balance Sheets.
-Any changes to unrecognized tax benefits recorded as of December 31, 2017 that are reasonably possible to occur within the next 12 months are not expected to be material.
+As of December 31, 2018 and 2017, there are no material interest and penalties associated with unrecognized tax benefits recorded in the Company's Consolidated Statements of Operations or Consolidated Balance Sheets.
+Any changes to unrecognized tax benefits recorded as of December 31, 2018 that are reasonably possible to occur within the next 12 months are not expected to be material.

 The Company is no longer subject to income tax examination by the U.S. federal, state or local tax authorities for years ended December 31, 2012 or prior; however, its tax attributes, such as net operating loss ("NOL") carryforwards and tax credits, are still subject to examination in the year they are used.
+The Company is currently under an IRS audit for the tax year ended December 31, 2016.

-As of December 31, 2017, the Company had federal, state and foreign NOL carryforwards of \$353,503, \$271,867 and \$0, respectively, expiring at various dates through 2037.
+As of December 31, 2018, the Company had federal, state and foreign NOL carryforwards of \$395,368, \$288,901 and \$0, respectively, expiring at various dates through 2038.
 Utilization of the NOL carryforwards is subject to annual limitations due to ownership change limitations that occurred or could occur in the future as provided by Section 382 of the Internal Revenue Code of 1986, as amended, as well as similar state and foreign provisions.
 These ownership changes may limit the amount of the NOL carryforwards that can be utilized annually to offset future taxable income.
 The total NOL amounts above do not include the NOLs expected to expire.

-Note 16.
-Stockholders' Equity
+Note 15 Stockholders' Equity